AqwamCreates/ChaWatcher/docs/index.md

 ## Difference between original and custom versions:

-* Custom version allows you to call updateDataVector() for both DataCollector and AnomalyDetector outside of the module scripts.
+* Custom version allows you to call updateDataVector() and setPlayerHasMissingData() for both DataCollector and AnomalyDetector outside of the module scripts.

 * Custom version is an empty template.